 Apple Cider Vinegar

-It should also be mentioned that you should purchase apple cider vinegar that contains “the mother,” an active bacterial culture, which is what provides many of benefits covered here.
+PRO TIP: Purchase raw unfiltered apple cider vinegar that contains “the mother,” an active bacterial culture, which is what provides many of benefits covered here.

 It, like lemons, also has side effects.
 Apple cider vinegar is acetic acid, and if you are diabetic, taking too much can cause low blood sugar.
 As with any nutrition plan change, make sure you consider everything before you implement a new change to your diet and consult your healthcare provider.

 Baking soda, surprisingly, has been used for years to help with cold or sickness recovery or indigestion.
 When mixed with apple cider vinegar, it is said to have the ability to reduce inflammation and create an alkaline environment in your body.
 You can do this with lemon as well.

 PRO TIP: Use it sparingly in your diet.
 It is best used when you have a cold, are starting to feel sick, or feel nauseated.

 If you want to take it to reduce inflammation, do so occasionally, not daily.
 Too much baking soda will cause problems such as high sodium, cramps, and possibly increased stomach acid production.